trinodb/trino/docs/src/main/sphinx/installation/try-it.rst

 Run a SQL script
 ~~~~~~~~~~~~~~~~

-From the interactive terminal you can run SQL queries.
-Run:
+From the Trino prompt you can run SQL queries.
+Try:

 .. code-block:: shell